Periculum/Monte-Carlo-Simulation-Chess-Candidates-2026/README.md

 # Monte-Carlo-Simulation of the Chess-Candidates-2026
 A simple Monte Carlo simulation of the 2026 FIDE Candidates Tournament, written for a c't article on Monte Carlo Simulations.
-The Article also released online on heise+.
+The Article was published online on heise+.

 ## How it works

 All player Elo ratings (March 2026) and pairings are hardcoded.
-The simulation uses the standard Elo formula to calculate win probabilities, then runs the remaining rounds a million of times to estimate each player's chances of winning the tournament.
+The simulation uses the standard Elo formula to calculate win probabilities, then runs the remaining rounds a million times to estimate each player's chances of winning the tournament.

 ## Parameters